 7.2.2.
-SelectionOrder: original, random or shuffled selection
+SelectionOrder: original, sorted, random, shuffled or probabilistic

 A selector's selectionOrder determines the order in which the selections (such as Moves, entities, values, ...) are iterated.
-An optimization algorithm will usually only iterate through a subset of its MoveSelector's selections, starting from the start, so the selectionOrder is critical to decide which Moves are evaluated.
+An optimization algorithm will usually only iterate through a subset of its MoveSelector's selections, starting from the start, so the selectionOrder is critical to decide which Moves are actually evaluated.